Opalescence Pro

 Schedule a visitYou may be a candidate if your teeth and gums are healthy enough and the discoloration is on natural tooth structure.
 The office should evaluate your teeth first.

 Whitening works on natural tooth structure.
-Crowns, fillings, and veneers do not whiten the same way, so shade planning matters before cosmetic work.
+Crowns, fillings, veneers, bonding, and other restorations do not whiten the same way, so shade planning matters before cosmetic work.

 Opalescence Go is a professional take-home whitening option with prefilled trays.
 Wear times vary by product and concentration, so follow the instructions given by the office.